Library

 Our library is truly a place of inclusiveness.
 While we actively promote students' love of reading and learning, we also collaborate daily with teachers to make the library a true hub of learning at Beaver Tech.

 Students have the chance to visit once a week with their class to participate in lessons about media literacy, reading strategies, technology use, and any topics related to what they are also learning in the classroom.
+There is also open check-out times where students can visit and check out the latest new books.

-We also have open check-out times where students can freely visit and peruse our shelves.
 The library also holds many student centered events and contests throughout the year, such as: bookmark contests, a book character pumpkin contest, reading BINGO, and dewey decimal scavenger hunts.

 Our students are the heart of our school and we want the library to be a place where they always feel comfortable to grow their love of reading, succeed academically, and become leaders.

-The number of books a student may check out depends upon their grade level:
+The number of books a student may check out depends upon their grade level: Kinder - 1 book limit; 1st - 2nd Grades - 2 book limit; 3rd - 5th Grades - 3 book limit

 graphic of library books